mines-researchcomputing/mines-researchcomputing.github.io/source/pages/computing_options.md

 Mines offers a variety of high performance computing options.
 We have on-site HPC clusters, but also can provide user support for alternative high performance computing options if our on-site clusters do not fit your needs.
 We provide an overview of our computing options at Mines below.

-If you have a specific use case, or have more questions, feel free to email us at [hpcinfo@mines.edu](mailto:hpcinfo@mines.edu).
+If you have a specific use case, or have more questions, feel free to email us at [rc@mines.edu](mailto:rc@mines.edu).

 ## Pay-per-use HPC